I correctly predicted that there was a violation of human rights in MELIKSETYAN v. UKRAINE.

 • Conclusion:

-Violation of Article 3 - Prohibition of torture (Article 3 - Effective investigation) (Procedural aspect)
+Violation of Article 2 - Right to life (Article 2-1 - Effective investigation) (Procedural aspect)

 • Result: Violation